PipelineAI/pipeline/docs/quickstart/local/README.md

 ## Start the Model Server
 ```
-pipeline predict-server-start --model-name=mnist --model-tag=a --memory-limit=2G
+pipeline predict-server-start --model-name=mnist --model-tag=025 --memory-limit=2G
 ```
 Notes:
 * Ignore the following warning:  `WARNING: Your kernel does not support swap limit capabilities or the cgroup is not mounted.
 Memory limited without swap.`
 * If you see `port is already allocated` or `already in use by container`, you already have a container running.
 List and remove any conflicting containers.
-For example, `docker ps` and/or `docker rm -f train-tfserving-tensorflow-mnist-a`.
+For example, `docker ps` and/or `docker rm -f train-tfserving-tensorflow-mnist-025`.
 * You can change the port(s) by specifying the following: `--predict-port=8081`, `--prometheus-port=9001`, `--grafana-port=3001`.
 (Be sure to change the ports in the examples below to match your new ports.)

 ## Inspect `pipeline_predict.py`